-The ideal interior equipment and outstanding technical characteristics are reflected in the emblem.
-The Jeep logo is a sign of premium cars that emerge with dignity from any falsity on the road.
+The emblem reflects the ideal interior equipment and outstanding technical characteristics.
+The Jeep logo signifies premium cars that emerge with dignity from any falsity on the road.

 Jeep: Brand overview